 Dr. Cook is married to a fellow physician, Jennifer Cook, MD, who practices internal medicine in Cumming.
 The Cooks and their 2 young daughters live in Forsyth County.
-In his downtime, Trip enjoys golf, tennis, running, photography, and songwriting.
+When not consumed with work or family, Trip is an avid tennis player, an aspiring guitarist, and a truly amateur golfer.

 What Patients are Saying about Dr. Cook